Pacemakers on the Electrocardiogram

 - The fifth letter is used to indicate whether multisite pacing is absent (O) or present in atria (A), ventricles (V), or any combination of A or V (D) 3.

 Characteristics of the Electrocardiogram of Electronic Pacemakers according to the pacing site

-The normal rhythm is observed on the Electrocardiogram, without pacemaker spikes.
-This is a normal function of the pacemaker, it is often confused with pacing failure.
+The normal rhythm is observed on the electrocardiogram, without pacemaker spikes.
+This is a normal function of the pacemaker, it is often confused with a pacemakers malfunction.

 A magnet may be applied to convert the pacemaker to the fixed-rate mode (VOO or DOO), and pacing can be examined 2.